ast-hugger/fabulae/text/romulus-en.md

 “But Fabricius, like many senators, seems to believe in the miracle itself,” I replied.
 “Why should we meet with him, unless we mean to question his faith in it?”

 Crispus smiled.
 “I’m not entirely convinced about the truth of these miracles, Flavius.
-Fabricius, either by scrutinizing rumors or other evidence, may know something about what happened from other citizens.
+Instead of questioning the senator directly, I think it would be wise to speak with someone from his household.
+They might know something about what happened or perhaps even about the events leading up to Romulus’s disappearance.
 Let’s go to his house; perhaps this piece of purple cloth ended up there as well.”

-Fabricius was a keen and serious man who had long held important senatorial offices.
-He was rumored to have often shared secret plans with Romulus, and some suspected he had an influential, hidden hand in political affairs.
-So, we made our way to Fabricius’s house.

 Upon our arrival, Crispus sought out a servant and, with careful questioning, began speaking to him—indirectly, so as not to arouse suspicion.
 He asked him about the day of the storm and the tumult that had occurred, then probed further, attempting to determine if anything hidden might lie within the house.